bugragungoz/AppIntBlockerGUI/docs/api.md

 ---

-**For implementation examples and detailed code samples, see the source code in the [GitHub repository](https://github.com/bugragungoz/AppIntBlockerGUI).**
+**For implementation examples and detailed code samples, see the source code in the `src/AppIntBlockerGUI/` directory.**